 It was known that the great explorer Marco Polo introduced pasta to Italy from his travels to China in the 13th century.

 However, there are some pieces of evidence from various historical finds from around the 4th century, that the Greek and Mediterranean civilizations already love and use pasta as part of the staple diet of this region.

-In the 19th century, the way society consume pasta evolve from just eating the noodles on its own to mixing it up with tomato sauce (which is known as Ragu), cheese and different types of meat.
-The most popular ones are the macaroni and cheese, lasagne and the bolognese.
+In the 19th century, the way society consume pasta evolve from just eating the noodles on their own to mixing it up with tomato sauce (which is known as Ragu), cheese and different types of meat.
+The most popular ones are macaroni and cheese, lasagne and bolognese.

-The drying technique of pasta as opened up doors to export the culinary goods all over the world most especially to the USA.
+The drying technique of pasta has opened up doors to export culinary goods all over the world most especially to the USA.

 What is Pasta made of?

 Pasta is primarily made of durum wheat flour (semolina) and water.
 In some varieties, the manufacturer will add eggs and other organic ingredients.
-Due to the trend on how people eat, there are some kinds of pasta that even has spinach content within its noodles itself.
+Due to the trend in how people eat, there are some kinds of pasta that even has spinach content within its noodles themselves.